elpat77/liri-node-app/README.md

     `node liri.js movie-this '<movie name here>'`

-3. __Concert Search__ :microphone: - Search through the Bands in Town Artist Events database for information regarding futiure events of your favorite artists.
+3. __Concert Search__ :microphone: - Search through the ***Bands in Town Artist Events Database*** for information regarding futiure events of your favorite artists.
 The information you will get is:
      * Name of the artist
      * Name of the venue
      * Venue location